-In the face of these challenges, the Group will need to be more aggressive and proactive to ensure right business strategies are in place for its long term business success.
-Counting on our performance driven measures, prudent and tight cost management, and the steadfast belief in God's words "Those who hope in God will renew their strength.
-They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint", the Group is optimistic of performing favorably in 2014.
+Counting on our performance driven measures, prudent cost discipline, and the steadfast belief in God's words "Those who hope in the God will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint", the Group is very optimistic of performing favourably in 2015.